Texas, the go-it-alone state, is rattled by the failure to keep the lights on

 That report, like the earlier one, was largely ignored.

-“I am extremely frustrated that 10 years later our electric grid remains so ill-equipped for these weather events,” said the Republican state comptroller, Glenn Hegar, who as a state legislator sponsored a bill a decade ago to prod the electric companies into preparing for winter.
+“I am extremely frustrated that 10 years later our electric grid remains so ill-equipped for these weather events,” said the state comptroller, Glenn Hegar (R), who as a state legislator sponsored a bill a decade ago to prod the electric companies into preparing for winter.
 The bill passed but had little effect.

 “We must address why, after 10 years have passed, are we in a worse position today than in 2011.”